EKS Default Namespace Deletion Incident Response Guide

 ■ Request

-Please restore the default namespace and kubernetes Service.
+Requesting recovery of the default namespace and kubernetes Service.

 ■ Contact Information

-- Contact Person: <Name>
+- Contact Person: <name>

-- Phone: <Phone Number>
+- Phone: <phone number>

-- Email: <Email>
+- Email: <email>

 - Access AWS Support Center